idea4good/GuiLite/README.md

     4. Read/Modify `gui` code
     5. Read/Modify `core` code
     6. Build your UI framework
-- 📞[Reach out us](#community-channel) if you have any question, and welcome to our devloper family.
+- 📞[Reach out us](#community-channel) if you have any questions you are welcomed to our developer family.
 - 🀄️[Mirror repository in China](https://gitee.com/idea4good/GuiLite)

 ## Demo wall